adudumayo/CTF/README.md

-Let us build a web based Capture The Flag game called WhatTheFlag
+Let us build a web based Capture The Flag game called Where's The Flag